-MC and servers then turn to face congregation, except for TT, who turn in to center.
+MC and servers then turn to face congregation.
 CR goes to center, turns to congregation and is joined by AA.
 The SMs, carrying the Blessed Sacrament, then proceed down to the altar step to join the other SMs.

 As soon as everyone has taken their positions, the CR flanked by the the AA begin to lead the procession very solemnly – but not turgidly – down main nave aisle, through the Baptistry, and into the Lady Chapel.
 As the procession leaves the High Altar, Pange Lingua is sung.
 The verses of the hymn will be repeated as needed to cover the procession.
 In the side aisles, D and SD should move behind CEL.
 The order for the procession is:

 [ CHOIR CLERGY ]

 A CR A

 Once arriving in the Lady Chapel, AA go to kneelers or prie-dieux set just inside the Lady Chapel altar rail; the CR stays outside the rail to the left; the verger stays outside the rail to the right.
 The MC, TH1 and TH2, file inside the altar rail and line up at altar steps, followed by the SMs who wait at the altar steps.

 TH2 SD CEL D MC TH1

 CR [ Clergy ] [ Clergy ] Verger